banzaicloud/koperator/README.md

 To test the Kafka cluster let's create a topic and send some messages.

-1. You can use the `KafkaTopic` CRD to create a topic called `my-topic`:
+1. You can use the `KafkaTopic` CR to create a topic called `my-topic`:

 ```
 kubectl create -n kafka -f - <<EOF